webspeller/webspeller/README.md

 - 👋 Hi, I’m Gaurav (Github: webspeller)
-- 👀 I’m interested in Functional Programming (Elm, Haskell, Elixir, Rust, Gleam etc), DevOps and Tech Management
+- 👀 I’m interested in Functional Programming (Elm language, Elixir, Gleam etc), DevOps and Tech Management
 - 🌱 I learnt Elm with Elm UI.
-I’m currently improving my skills in Elm and learning Elixir.
+I’m currently improving my skills in Elm and learning Elixir and GoLang.
-- 💞️ I’m looking to collaborate with Startups and for part time gigs
+- 💞️ I’m looking to work in either Elm and Elixir or in management.
 - 📫 How to reach me : Slack: webspeller ; LinkedIn: www.linkedin.com/in/gauravmishra

 <!---